nayere6342/sep11-freedom-project/blog/entry02.md

 ### **_Intro:_**

 Doing this entry has taught me a ton about how _kaboom.js_ works in this code space.
-This can be because of the fact that I tinker a lot in _kaboom.js_ for quite a while now.
+This can be because of the fact that I have been tinkering a lot in _kaboom.js_ for quite a while now.
 I have learned that like I said before; I started thinking with _kaboom.js_. overall, _kaboom.js_ I just started researching about my tool _kaboom.js_.
 And what I found out was that it's pretty simple for a baseline JS tool.
 You can see this here in the code presentation.
 In this entry log, I will also be talking about my challenges in this entry as well as my takeaways.

 ### **_Code Presentation:_**

+Starting off, this part of _kaboom.js_ was mostly just me relearning things from my last entry log.
+This was because of the fact I forgot a ton of stuff from the last entry log.

 In this code presentation these are some things I have learned,